 For any pharmacist, continuing education is an important aspect of career development.
 At the McWhorter School of Pharmacy, we offer a wide variety of continuing education courses to keep pharmacists on the cutting edge of the science.

-serve the professional development needs of pharmacists and pharmacy
+To serve the professional development needs of pharmacists and pharmacy technicians.

 February 7: APhA Diabetes CTP

 March 14: Sterile Products Training

 March 14: APhA - Delivering Medication Therapy Services Certificate Program

 May 3: Hypertension and Cholesterol Updates